arfc/saltproc/doc/methods/reprocessing.rst

 the following

 1. A mass flow rate, :math:`\dot{m}`, which specifies the mass of fuel salt a process can operate on per unit time
-2. An extraction efficiency, :math:`\epsilon`, for target element(s).
+2. An extraction efficiency, :math:`\epsilon`, for target element(s)
-3. A method to apply the process on a :class:`saltproc.Materialflow` object.
+3. A method to apply the process on a :class:`saltproc.Materialflow` object

 Graphs
 ......